 - Cut GHG Emissions County-Wide by 2030: Reduce GHG emissions county-wide to 50% below 2005 levels by 2030 - Use 100% Renewable Electricity County-Wide by 2035: Source 100% of the county-wide electricity from renewable sources by 2035 - 3.
-Use 100% Renewable Electricity in County Government Operations by 2030: Achieve 100% renewable electricity in the County government operations by 2030 - 4.
-Become Carbon Neutral for County Government Operations by 2050: Achieve 100% carbon neutrality in the County government operations by 2050 - Prepare for Climate Change: Become a Climate Ready Region and make significant progress to be a Climate Resilient Region by 2030
+Use 100% Renewable Electricity in County Government Operations by 2030: Achieve 100% renewable electricity in the County government operations by 2030 - Become Carbon Neutral for County Government Operations by 2050: Achieve 100% carbon neutrality in the County government operations by 2050 - Prepare for Climate Change: Become a Climate Ready Region and make significant progress to be a Climate Resilient Region by 2030

 The complete list of actions provided in Appendix A. Complete List of CESMP Actions indicates the goals each action supports.
-Our goals are aggressive.
-However, they are not significantly different from the broader region in Virginia.
+Our County's goals are aggressive.
+However, they are not significantly different from the broader region in Virginia and the rest of the country.
 We recognize that although meeting these goals will be challenging, we are committed to immediate action.
-The sections below provide more information about how we may meet each of these five goals, and strategies that could be used to increase our likelihood of success.
+The sections below provide more information about how the county may meet each of these five goals, and strategies that could be used to increase our likelihood of success.